whypam/x455-HTML5-CSS3/README.md

 ## Peer Review

-Peer reviews on prototyping and coding each page are built in the lecture time.
+Peer reviews on wireframes, design mockups and coding each page are built in the lecture time.
 Participation is required.

 ## Written Summary